zeynep-pp/Chat-Notepad-Core/README.md

 ## 📝 Example Use Case
 **Input:**
-- Text: `Merhaba, nasılsın?
-Bugün hava çok güzel, değil mi?`
+- Text: `Hello, how are you?
+Today is a beautiful day, isn't it?`
 - Command: `Remove all ',' characters from the text.`

 **Output:**
-- Result: `Merhaba nasılsın?
-Bugün hava çok güzel değil mi?`
+- Result: `Hello how are you?
+Today is a beautiful day isn't it?`
 - Diff: (HTML, for visual diff viewer)

 ---